Maceio Alagoas, Brazil Travel Guide

 Support local communities by purchasing crafts or staying in family-run pousadas.

-Buy directly from local artisans to fair prices for their job, supporting how they make a living.
+Buy directly from local artisans to fair prices for what they do, supporting their livelihoods.

 Choose to eat at local restaurants, hire local guides for tours, and purchase goods from local markets.